su2code/su2code.github.io/_tutorials/design_features/Species_Transport/Species_Transport.md

 ## Goals

 This tutorial is a rather extensive guide covering the following steps, assuming a converging primal case is present:
-1. Validation of perfect restarts as a basis for the Discrete Adjoint solver.
-This is done using a separate bash-script
+1. Validation of perfect restarts as a basis for the Discrete Adjoint solver (this is done using a separate bash-script).
+This section focuses on code development aspects, and may be skipped by general users.
 2. Setting up an FFD-box and writing it to the mesh
 3. Manual testing of the mesh deformation
 4. Gradient validation using FADO